biopython/biopython.github.io/wiki/GitMigration.md

 Installing Git
 --------------

-First, you need to have Git installed on your computer.

-Git (http://git-scm.com/) is now available for all major operating systems.
+You will need to install Git on your computer.
+Git (http://git-scm.com/) is available for all major operating systems.
+Please use the appropriate installation method as described below.

 ### Linux